oel-mediateam/sbplus-DEPRECATED/README.md

 * Apple Safari 5+
 * Opera 20+

-*Latest stable version is recommended.*
+*Latest stable version is always recommended.*

 For documentation, please visit: https://mediastreamer.doit.wisc.edu/uwli-ltc/media/documentation/sbplus/v2/

+---
 ### Bug Reporting and Questions
 If any bugs/glitches are found in this Storybook Plus application, please report them under the "**[Issues](https://github.com/oel-mediateam/sbplus/issues)**" page on GitHub.
 When reporting a bug, please write the report as detailed and specifically as possible.
 Note the steps to reproduce the bug and include screen captures if possible.